kerolos-sss/go_task/README.md

 ## assumptions

+- considered the DOCTYPE tag text as the html version
 - elements will be detected only on the page initial html response.
 - links only means 'a' tags.
 - generated on user interaction eg( paged 'a' tags, etc. ... ) will not be detected/collected.